MelonKony/millmint/content/millmint/essays/social-economy.md

 And this is just poverty by the metric of a 1970s consumer society -- forget about smartphones or the gig economy.
 They simply don't exist in Vekllei's world, which overall is more analog, inconvenient, rewarding and slow-paced.
 The absence of smartphones isn't just backwardness, it allows for more sophisticated and social cultures.

-I am not a luddite, but I am unconvinced that consumer society actually uplifts souls.
-Given the choice, people will choose convenience almost every time, but that doesn't mean the most convenient option is the most rewarding, or healthy for most people.
-In Vekllei, this idea is demonstrably true.
+You do not have to be a luddite to be unconvinced that consumer society actually uplifts souls.
+Given the choice, people will choose convenience almost every time, but that doesn't mean the most convenient option is the most rewarding, or beneficial.
+In Vekllei, an alternative is demonstrated.

-In this sense, I've written previously about Vekllei's economy having three principles:
+I have written previously about Vekllei's economy having three principles:

 1. **Austerity**.
 Austerity lurks at the fringes of Vekllei life.
 For a lot of things, from furniture to houseplants, Vekllei people have to work hard to find and acquire them.
 This is called a *trial of ownership*,[^trial] and it means they value things in a different way from people overseas, who can just purchase them provided they have the money.
 They have fewer things than most people, but most of what they own is of high quality.
 2. **Apathy**.
 Vekllei people have intangible rather than material ambitions, and seek abstract things like power, admiration and love.
 They do not live in a society where anyone can "strike it rich," and so small businesses have very little opportunity for growth.
 Ambitious people generally end up in industry or government; everyone else just lives their lives as they see fit.